-EDUCATION AND EXPERIENCE: Master's degree from an accredited college or university in counseling or health, social or other related behavioral science; OR a Bachelor's degree from an accredited college or university in counseling or health, social or other related behavioral science and one year of professional experience serving people with disabilities; OR a Bachelor's degree as described above and two years of technical or paraprofessional experience as a Rehabilitation Technician II in Nevada State service; OR a Bachelor's degree as described above and one year as a Rehabilitation Instructor I or Vocational Evaluator I in Nevada State service; OR an equivalent combination of education and experience at or above a Bachelor's degree as described above.
+EDUCATION AND EXPERIENCE: Master's degree from an accredited college or university in counseling or health, social or other related behavioral science; [and within 90 days of hire, enrollment in an approved educational plan that will result in eligibility to sit for the Rehabilitation Counselor Certification exam within thirty six months from the date of enrollment.
+(See Special Requirement)] OR a Bachelor's degree from an accredited college or university in counseling or health, social or other related behavioral science and one year of professional experience serving people with disabilities; OR a Bachelor's degree as described above and two years of technical or paraprofessional experience as a Rehabilitation Technician II in Nevada State service; OR a Bachelor's degree as described above and experience as a equivalent combination of education and experience at or above a Bachelor's degree as described above.